 Brainstorm With Your Project Team

 Brainstorming is another method to identify the stakeholders.
-Conducting a brainstorming session with your project team provides different point of views.
+Conducting a brainstorming session with your project team provides you a different point of view.

-During a brainstorming session, try to answers to the following questions:
+During a brainstorming session, try to answers the following questions:

-• Who are actively involved with the project?
+- Who is actively involved with the project?